eternalseptember/rpi-test/README.md

 #### CategoryAdmin

 * Categories list is alphabetized and shows the number of posts in that category, and both columns are sortable.
-* The change view of a category has the list of posts in that category, and each post is a link to that post's edit page.
+* The edit view of a category has the list of posts in that category, and each post is a link to that post's edit page.
 * In the category admin and in a category's edit page, there's a link to that category's public detail page.
+* In a category's public detail page, there is a link to the category's admin edit page.

 #### PostAdmin